zixin448/tp/docs/UserGuide.md

 ### Assigning assessment score to a student: `grade`

-Assigns a score to a student in a specified assessment component.
-Displays the list of scores of students in the same class as given student for the given assessment.
+Assigns a score to a student in an assessment component.
+Displays the list of scores of students in the same class as given student for the given assessment component.

 Format: `grade as/ASSESSMENT_NAME n/NAME s/SCORE`
 - `ASSESSMENT_NAME` is the name of the assessment.
 - `NAME` is the name of the student to be graded.
 - `SCORE` must be a non-negative integer that is smaller or equal to the full mark of the assessment with `ASSESSMENT_NAME` as its name.
 Since the full mark is an integer within the range 1-1000, the score must be an integer within the range 0-1000.
-- If a score already exists for student `NAME` in assessment `ASSESSMENT_NAME`, the score will be updated to `SCORE`
+- If a score already exists for student `NAME` in assessment `ASSESSMENT_NAME`, the score will be updated to `SCORE`.

 Example:
 * `grade as/Assignment 1 n/Emily Tan s/5`